Tag Archives: Student

 ~Linda Irwin

-We want to thank Linda for sharing this great lesson that speaks to the multiple intelligences and allows students to be creative in writing their thoughts.
+Thank you, Linda, for sharing this great lesson that speaks to the multiple intelligences and allows students to be creative in writing their thoughts.

 May we continue to seek knowledge in all things,